Louise d'Aumont: Life

 She was the only child and daughter of Louis Marie Guy d'Aumont, Duke of Aumont (1732–1799), and Louise Jeanne de Durfort, duchesse Mazarin et de La Meilleraye (Paris, 1 September 1735 - Paris, 17 March 1781).
 Louise d'Aumont was a direct descendant of Hortense Mancini, the mistress of King Charles II of England, who was one of the two heirs of her uncle, King Louis XIV's chief minister Cardinal Mazarin.
 Also she was a descendant of Michel Le Tellier.

 She married Honoré, Hereditary Prince of Monaco, on 15 July 1777 in Paris.
 The couple had two children, Prince Honoré V and Prince Florestan I. The marriage was arranged in order to give Monaco access to her great fortune.
 However, her family's assets were tied up in lawsuits, and Louise went into debt in Monaco because of her gambling and expensive wardrobe.
 The marriage between Louise and Honoré was unhappy, and they soon separated.

 In March 1793, Monaco was annexed to Revolutionary France, and the members of the former ruling dynasty became French citizens.
-In parallel, her brother-in-law, Prince Joseph of Monaco spend most of his time abroad to negotiate foreign loans, making him and his family suspect of being contra-revolutionary traitors.
+In parallel, her brother-in-law, Prince Joseph of Monaco spent most of his time abroad to negotiate foreign loans, making him and his family suspect of being contra-revolutionary traitors.
 Joseph's wife Marie Thérèse de Choiseul was arrested in the absence of her spouse, as was his father, his brother and his sister-in-law, Louise.
 Louise and her children where rescued from prison by her family doctor, Desormeaux, who forged a release order from prison and hid them until the fall of Maximilien Robespierre.